waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Split Layout:** The map is divided into two isolated sections by a vertical wall at x=3 and a horizontal barrier of FLOOR_UP_WALL tiles at y=4.
 - **East Section:** Accessed from Route 9 (East).
 Contains PokeCenter.
 Dead end.
 - **West Section:** Contains Rock Tunnel.
 Must be accessed from the western side of Route 9.
-## Route 10 North
-- **Split Layout:** The map is divided into two isolated sections by a vertical wall at x=3 and a horizontal barrier of FLOOR_UP_WALL tiles at y=4.
-- **East Section:** Accessed from Route 9 (East).
-Contains PokeCenter.
-Dead end.
-- **West Section:** Contains Rock Tunnel.
-Must be accessed from the western side of Route 9.

 # Saffron Gym
 - Puzzle: Warp tiles.